ceph/ceph/doc/rbd/rbd-openstack.rst

 better performance than a standalone server!

 To use Ceph Block Devices with OpenStack, you must install QEMU, ``libvirt``, and OpenStack first.
-We recommend using a separate physical host for your OpenStack installation.
+We recommend using a separate physical node for your OpenStack installation.
 OpenStack recommends a minimum of 8GB of RAM and a quad-core processor.
 The following diagram depicts the OpenStack/Ceph technology stack.